 Ans.
-Green Revolution is a revolution of using modern farming methods for higher yield and achieving the self-sufficiency in the production of wheat and rice.
-It includes use of High Yielding Variety (HYV) seeds, irrigation, chemical fertilizers, pesticides, etc. for producing best results.
+Green Revolution is a revolution of using modern farming methods for higher yield and achieving self-sufficiency in the production of wheat and rice.
+It includes the use of High Yielding Variety (HYV) seeds, irrigation, chemical fertilizers, pesticides, etc. for producing the best results.
 Wheat has benefitted most due to Green Revolution.

-Problems faced by farm laborers are:
+Problems faced by farm labourers are:

-(a) Inadequate wages: Government has fixed the minimum wages as Rs 60 day but they do not usually get this amount of money.
+- Inadequate wages: Government has fixed the minimum wages as Rs 60 day but they do not usually get this amount of money.

-(c) Duration of employment: Laborers are sometimes employed on the daily wages and sometimes for the whole year.
+- Duration of employment: Laborers are sometimes employed on the daily wages and sometimes for the whole year.
 They do not have surety of job.

 Q.13.
 Explain any three modern farming methods.

-(b) Use of farm machinery: Use of machinery for irrigation, harvesting, threshing etc improves the quality of work as well as reduces time consumption.
+- Use of farm machinery: Use of machinery for irrigation, harvesting, threshing etc improves the quality of work as well as reduces time consumption.

-Use of chemical fertilizers and pesticides ensure the farmers about the better upbringing of crops in quality and quantity.
+- Use of chemical fertilizers and pesticides: The use of chemical fertilizers and pesticides ensure the farmers about the better upbringing of crops in quality and quantity.

-Q.14.
-Many factors are responsible for the poor economic condition of farm laborers like Dala and Ramkali.
+FertilizerQ.14.
+Many factors are responsible for the poor economic condition of farm labourers like Dala and Ramkali.
 Can you explain a few of these factors?

-(a) Use of modern farming techniques: Use of modern farming techniques make it difficult for farm laborers to get work.
+The use of modern farming techniques make it difficult for farm labourers to get work.
 Tractors are used for ploughing, harvesters for harvesting, threshers for threshing and weedicide for removing weeds.

-The minimum wages for a farm laborer set by government is Rs 60 per day but they are generally paid only half of it.
+The minimum wages for a farm labourer set by the government is Rs 60 per day but they are generally paid only half of it.
 This forces them to take loan from local money lenders which put them in the vicious circle of poverty.